HudsonWu/linuxStudying/performance/network/iptables/principle.md

 ## Iptables Rules

-1. Rules contain a criteria and a target
+1. Rules contain a criteria(标准, 条件) and a target

 2. If the criteria is matched:
   + it goes to the rules specified in the target